 Some host systems perform local echo themselves, in their device drivers and so forth.

-• In Unix and POSIX-compatible systems, local echo is a flag in the POSIX terminal interface, settable programmatically with the tcsetattr() function.[23][fn 1]
+function.[23][fn 1]
 The echoing is performed by the operating system's terminal device (in some way that is not specified by the POSIX standard).
-The standard utility program that alters this flag programmatically is the stty command, using which the flag may be altered from shell scripts or an interactive shell.[25]
-The command to turn local echo (by the host system) on is stty echo and the command to turn it off is stty -echo.[26][fn 2]
+The standard utility program that alters this flag programmatically is thestty

-• On OpenVMS systems, the operating system's terminal driver normally performs echoing.[29]
-The terminal characteristic that controls whether it does this is the ECHO characteristic, settable with the DCL command SET TERMINAL /ECHO and unsettable with SET TERMINAL /NOECHO.[30][fn 3]
+.[26][fn 2] - On OpenVMS systems, the operating system's terminal driver normally performs echoing.[29]
+The terminal characteristic that controls whether it does this is the

 Footnotes[edit]

-1. ^In the older and superseded Seventh Edition Unix terminal interface, BSD version 4 terminal interface, and System III/System V terminal interface, it was settable via the ioctl() system call.[24]
+- ^In the older and superseded Seventh Edition Unix terminal interface, BSD version 4 terminal interface, and System III/System V terminal interface, it was settable via the

-2. ^This may not seem to work if used interactively.
+system call.[24] - ^This may not seem to work if used interactively.
 It does work.
 It's just immediately overridden.
 Some shells, such as tcsh, reset the terminal modes, including turning local echo off, when they are about to prompt for input.
 They actually place the terminal into non-canonical mode with local echo off, and handle echoing themselves, restoring the prior terminal attributes when the input line has been read.
-Any shell or other program that uses GNU readline also exhibits this interaction with stty -echo.[27][28]
+Any shell or other program that uses GNU readline also exhibits this interaction with

 References[edit]